Networc/networc.github.com/README.md

 All other directories and files are MIT licensed.
 This includes the code used to generate my webpages.

-As an example, the content of a blog post would be Copyright Andrew C. Reed; however, any custom YAML variables (and associated code) would be MIT licensed.
+As an example, the content of a blog post would be © Copyright Andrew C. Reed; however, my use of a custom YAML variable for Twitter hashtags (and associated Tweet button code) would be MIT licensed.

 ###Attribution
 ####Code I've Used